How to test Flutter Apps on Android Devices

 Test Results

-You will be able to view your Test results on your BrowserStack account Dashboard.
+You can view your Test results on your BrowserStack account Dashboard.

-On a closing note, to take full advantage of features, tests must be run on real mobile devices (iOS, Android, Windows, etc.), as opposed to Emulators and Simulators.
+On a closing note, to take full advantage of features, tests must be run on real mobile devices (iOS, Android, Windows, etc.) instead of Emulators and Simulators.
 There is no way to accurately identify all possible bugs without testing apps in real user conditions, and that is where BrowserStack App Automate comes in.
 BrowserStack’s real device cloud offers thousands of real mobile devices from major vendors and manufacturers for app testing (manual and automated).
-Each device is loaded with real operating systems – multiple versions of popular operating systems in use.
+Each device is loaded with real operating systems – multiple versions of popular operating systems.

-Essentially, QAs can access thousands of popular mobile device-OS combinations to test their app.
+QAs can access thousands of popular mobile device-OS combinations to test their app.
 They don’t have to worry about buying and updating devices and installing software.
-They just need to sign up for free, choose the required device-OS combination and start testing their app.
+They must sign up for free, choose the required device-OS combination and start testing their app.